-By now, if you have paid any attention to the NFL playoffs, you have seen the Microsoft Surface Pro 7 commercial featuring San Francisco 49ers offensive assistant coach Katie Sowers.
+If you’ve paid any attention to the NFL playoffs in the last few seasons, you have certainly seen the Microsoft Surface Pro 7 commercial featuring former San Francisco 49ers offensive assistant coach Katie Sowers.
 She?s a complete badass and continues to make history.

 Back in 2017, when she was a seasonal offensive assistant with the Niners, Sowers became the first-ever open LGBTQA coach in league history.
 Then, after San Francisco took down the Green Bay Packers in the NFC Championship Game, she became the first female assistant to ever reach the big game.

-So when Super Bowl LIV kicks off in Miami between the 49ers and Kansas City Chiefs, she will be the first full-time female coach to ever do so.
+So when Super Bowl LIV kicked off in Miami between the 49ers and Kansas City Chiefs, she became the first full-time female coach to ever do so.

 Who is Katie Sowers?

-A Hesston, Kansas native, 49ers assistant coach Katie Sowers grew up loving the game of football.
+A Hesston, Kansas native, former-49ers assistant coach Katie Sowers grew up loving the game of football.
 She even played in the Women?s Football Alliance after she graduated from the University of Central Missouri.

 Sowers played for the West Michigan Mayhem and Kansas City Titans and represented the United States during the 2013 IFAF Women?s World Championship.
 She retired in 2016 due to a hip injury and then began her climb to be an NFL coach.